How to bet with Coral

 With so many different betting types, it’s easy to get confused.
 That’s why we’ve created our very own guide to betting – explaining everything you need to know, and answering all your key questions.

 From the basics of odds, to the specifics of different sports, we’ve got you covered.
 We’ve got accumulators, forecasts, each way betting explained – and so much more, including in-play betting.

-Read on to discover all you need to know about fractional and decimal odds, as well as the football and horse racing betting markers.
+Read our online betting guide to discover all you need to know about fractional and decimal odds, as well as the football and horse racing betting markers.

 Before you place a bet, it’s important to understand the odds.
 Odds let you know how much you can win if your bet is successful.

 To help you understand odds online, we let you view them as either fractional or decimal.
 It’s up to you which you choose – you’ll always get the same odds either way, but you can personalise how you view them.

 When betting in a shop, you’ll always see odds as the fractional view.
 This is considered the ‘traditional’ way but there’s nothing wrong with betting in decimal – it’s all a matter of personal preference.